Kabi4/GettingStartWithRuby/14.Blocks,Procs,Lamdas/readme.md

   - When yields is called it pause the execution of function and execute the block code.
   - Block act as the method and return the last evaluated value of the block.
   - Block return value must not be explicit to define it should be implict and only return by Ruby itself.
+  - If we not attach a block with fucntion call or block have a explicit return we will get a error.
   - You can call as many times you want to call the yield between the function.
   - Syntax: `def methodName { BLOCK_CONTENT }`.